Read the history behind the Interfloor brand

 The styro butadiene synthetic rubber (SBR) is blended with oils, blowing agents and fillers to create the desired performance characteristics.
 This is followed by a process called calendarising, where the mix is converted to a smooth and consistent paste.

 Extremely durable, crumb rubber underlays are amazing at reducing impact and airborne noise and are the only type of underlay that can achieve 100% recovery from loading.
+Crumb rubber will extend the life of a carpet and improve insulation.
 Therefore being the number one choice for hard wearing, high traffic and very large areas.

-The rubber comes from used car tyres, so the basic raw material comes from 100% recycled sources.
+The high-performance rubber is environmentally friendly, manufactured from used car tyres, the basic raw material comes from 100% recycled rubber.
 Every square metre of crumb rubber underlay contains the rubber of at least one car tyre!

 Latex is a milky white liquid compressed of rubber particles dispersed in water.
 It is inherently anti-microbial and dust-mite resistant.
 It is not plastic foam like polyurethane, but is a denser product made of rubber.

 Duralay Counterflame is made in this way and contains ATH which breaks down under heat to form water, giving the underlay a self-extinguishing property.
 It is IMO certified flame retardant underlay.